Fiona Shaw biography

 Growing up in County Cork, Ireland, Fiona trained at the Royal Academy of Dramatic Arts, graduating with a class of actors who would likewise make a lasting impression on the world of cinema, including Jonathan Pryce and Juliet Stevenson, as well as future Harry Potter co-stars Kenneth Branagh and Alan Rickman.

-After appearances in a number of British TV shows, Shaw hit the big-screen in the late '80s with a role in Sacred Hearts, and 1989's Oscar winner, My Left Foot, opposite Daniel Day Lewis.
-From there Shaw maintained a steady presence on the big screen, including roles in 3 Men and a Little Lady, Jane Eyre and The Avengers.
-In the early 2000s Shaw took on a string of appearances in the Harry Potter films, as well as recent roles in The Black Dahlia and Catch and Release.
+After appearances in a number of British TV shows, Fiona hit the big-screen in the late '80s with a role in Sacred Hearts, and 1989's Oscar winner, My Left Foot, opposite Daniel Day Lewis.
+From there Fiona maintained a steady presence on the big screen, including roles in 3 Men and a Little Lady, Jane Eyre and The Avengers .
+In the early 2000s Shaw took on a string of appearances in the Harry Potter films, as well as recent roles in The Black Dahlia and Catch and Release .

-Returning to the magical muggle world of Harry Potter, Shaw reprised the role of Petunia Dursley for 2010's Harry Potter and the Deathly Hallows: Part 1, and look for her in 2011's The Tree of Life.
+Returning to the magical muggle world of Harry Potter, Fiona reprised the role of Petunia Dursley for the final time in 2010's Harry Potter and the Deathly Hallows: Part 1.
+She went on to appear in several films and television series, such as in Maiget and in the 2017 series Emerald City.

 Fiona Shaw Filmography